Armolp/school-party/README.md

 													   |->connect
 ```

-## To Do List

-* add loading animation
-* finish al the other minigames

 ### Notes:
 > Proyect in early development, may be missing background, sounds and mechanics.
 > In the blue screen just keep walking until you get to the other end